 David Elliott

-3d 16S adhesion bacteria biocrust biofilm bioinformatics biological soil crust carbon Cyanobacteria design drylands dust ecology experiment fieldwork FLEX fungi glacier gps Iceland ITS Kalahari macro maps microbiology microbiome MMU moor mycorrhiza network open source outreach peat pedagogy Pennines pollution public engagement pyrosequencing research restoration software soil tree Vegetation
+3d 16S adhesion bacteria biocrust biodiversity biofilm biogeochemical biological soil crust carbon concrete Cyanobacteria drylands dust ecology environment field recording fieldwork FLEX fungi glacier Iceland ITS Kalahari macro microbial ecology microbiology microbiome MMU moor mycorrhiza network open source outreach peat pedagogy Pennines pollution public engagement pyrosequencing research restoration soil tree Vegetation

 Navigation